 As summer’s end is quickly upon us here are some white wines and Rosés to finish out your summertime enjoyment.
 These refreshing wines are part two of a series of pleasurable summer wines I discovered over the past several months.
 With about one month to go before we hit the autumn season these summer wines are worth exploring as your dinner accompaniment.

-Having just visited San Luis Obispo for Roll out the Barrels event and seeing the impact that the Seven Sisters, the volcanic peaks that surround the valley, have on the wines.
-There are three summer wines that deserve consideration at your table will fill you with pleasure.
+Recently visiting San Luis Obispo for Roll out the Barrels event I saw the impact that the Seven Sisters, the volcanic peaks that surround the valley, infuse into the wines.
+Find three summer wines deserving consideration to complement your dinner with pleasure.

 Flying Cloud is the second label of Stephen Ross.
 It is their more affordable line of wine.
 Named after a small airport in Minnesota, which is where Stephen Ross grew up, the 2015 Sauvignon Blanc has aromas of grass and peach with flavors of tropical fruit and stone fruit.
 This is a bright fresh wine that exudes a delicate balance and perfect minerality.
 There are hints of grass but not overpowering as often found in Sauvignon Blancs.
 The wine is clean, crisp and very refreshing.